Start 2025 on the right note, and use "PFP2025" at checkout to get a 10% discount!

 Tracking Personal Finances using Python šŸ

-1. store every single piece of data from all your bank accounts (only on your machine)
+1. store every single piece of data from all your bank accounts (strictly on your machine)

-2. act as the the first point of contact if you want to look up anything related to your finances (questions like "How much did I make from that consulting work last month?" or "What did I spend on that vacation last year?")
+2. act as the the first point of contact to look up anything related to your finances

-3. import new financial transactions from your bank accounts on a continuous basis
+3. import new financial transactions from your bank accounts on a continuous basis, and

 4. use customized tools to interact with your financial ledger, analyze your past financial behavior, show your spending patterns, income sources, current liabilities, and more